ahurford/quantitative-training-resources/links.md

 # Books currently held at QEII
 - A biologists guide to mathematical modelling by Sarah Otto and Troy Day
-- The analysis of biological data by Micheal Whitlock and Dolph Schluter
+- The analysis of biological data by Micheal Whitlock and Dolph Schluter (more advanced then deVeaux et al.)
+- deVeaux (accessible, well done, stats text)

 # Links to articles
 https://academic.oup.com/bioscience/article/58/11/1079/265001/